aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 - **How long does a basic implementation take?** Roughly 10‑15 minutes after setup.
 - **Can I automate header extraction?** Yes – the API is fully scriptable and integrates with any Java application.

-## What is email header analysis tutorial?
+## What is email header analysis?
 Email header analysis involves reading the structured fields that travel with every email—such as **From**, **Received**, **DKIM‑Signature**, and **Received‑SPF**—to uncover the sender’s identity, authentication status, and the path the message took across mail servers.
 This tutorial demonstrates how to perform that analysis programmatically.

-## Why use email header analysis tutorial?
+## Why extract email headers?
-- **Security:** Detect forged senders and phishing attempts by checking SPF/DKIM.
+- **Security:** Verify SPF/DKIM and spot forged senders, a key step in **detecting phishing email**.
 - **Tracking:** Reconstruct the exact route an email followed, useful for troubleshooting delivery issues.
-- **Compliance:** Extract timestamps and server information for audit trails.
+- **Compliance:** Pull timestamps and server information for audit trails.
-- **Automation:** Integrate header parsing into bulk‑mail processing pipelines.
+- **Automation:** Embed header parsing into bulk‑mail processing pipelines for scalable solutions.

 ## Prerequisites